Last Updated: June 19, 2026

 - The file size differs significantly from the sizes listed in the table above, a size mismatch usually means a partial download, which will fail mid-flash.

-Prerequisites for Tecno Spark 40C KM4k Firmware
+Tecno Spark 40C KM4k Flash Setup Checklist

-- Install Required Drivers:
+- Download and Install Drivers:

-How to Install Firmware on Tecno Spark 40C KM4k
+Tecno Spark 40C KM4k Firmware Installation Guide

 We are using SP Flash Tool for this.
 For older devices, I recommend trying SP Flash Tool v5.1924 first.
 The newer versions of SP Flash Tool require a DA (Download Agent) file that older firmware packages do not include, and that is what causes the “Auth” errors you may have seen.
 If SP Flash Tool keeps asking for an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
 Download SP Flash Tool for Windows or SP Flash Tool for Linux and follow the steps below.
 The complete SP Flash Tool guide is also available if you need more detail.

-- Download and Extract:
+- Download and Unpack:

 - Load the Firmware File: